Asadaaaaa/Wordle-API/README.md

 # Wordle API

-Welcome to the backend API for the Wordle game!
+Welcome to the backend API for the Wordle game by OctaTech!
 This API allows you to start a new game session, submit guessed words, and retrieve game status.
 You can access the frontend web version of the Wordle game at https://wordle.otech.id.

 ## Endpoints